somerandomdev49/dcore/notes/world/assets.md

 ## Resource Map

 File at `data/ResourceMap.ini` maps the file path to it's id.
 When you add a new asset, add the id to it.
+The id should be the path with `/`s replaced with `.`s When exporting a `.gltf` asset, the path should be to the folder containing the `.gltf` and `.bin` files.
+All other assets' paths must be to the files themselves and not to the folders.
+This may change in the future.

 ## Format